aclevername/aclevername.github.io/source/_posts/Starting-a-new-NeoVim-config-in-2025.md

 open a file explorer for the directory I'm in.
 These were easy enough to setup using Telescope.

-- Markdown: I was suprised that kickstart.nvim didn't come with out of the box line breaks to maintain good line length hygiene when  writing Markdown (and other) files.
-I quickly got tired of manually runing `gqip` to format and installed.
+- Markdown: I was surprised that kickstart.nvim didn't come with out of the box line breaks to maintain good line length hygiene when  writing Markdown (and other) files.
+I quickly got tired of manually running `gqip` to format and installed.
 This turned out to be a pretty tiny change

 ## Closing

 That was it, a pretty smooth experience, that was made 10x easier using AI to help guide me on the changes to make and to explain what each plugin does.
-I feel well prepated to keep modifying my config as I find new plugins to try and fixing any bugs I run into.
+I feel well prepared to keep modifying my config as I find new plugins to try and fixing any bugs I run into.
 On reflection, my original config was actually pretty simple, I'm sure as the weeks go on I'll find all the small features in my old setup that are missing from this.